Premier of Saskatchewan: Legal status

 Although the premier is the day-to-day leader of the provincial government, they receive the authority to govern from the Crown, represented in Saskatchewan by the lieutenant governor.
 Formally, the executive branch of government in Saskatchewan is said to be vested in the lieutenant governor acting by and with the advice of the premier.
 The executive branch of the Saskatchewan government consists of the premier, the lieutenant governor, the Cabinet and the Public Service.

 The political party that wins the largest number of seats in a general election is usually invited by the lieutenant governor to form the government.
 The governing party's leader becomes the head of the provincial government and is known as the premier.
 The position of premier is not described in Canadian constitutional statutes.
-Instead, the position’s power and authority largely depend on their relationship with other members of the Legislative Assembly, political party, and the public.
+Instead, the premier's power and authority largely depend on their relationship with other members of the Legislative Assembly, political party, and the public.